Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Bluebells From Bulbs

 The most common way to add bluebells to your garden is by planting bulbs.
 The bulbs should be planted in early to mid-fall, after the soil has cooled down.
 The rule of thumb is to plant them at a depth that is 4 times the size of the bulb, usually 4 to 8 inches deep.
 Plant them with the pointed end up.
-That is the growing tip.
+That is the growing tip where your plant will grow from.
 You can expect flowers the following spring.

 How to Divide Bluebells